Code-Institute-Submissions/milestone-project-53/README.md

 ## Acknowledgements

 I received inspiration for this project from Little Angel Theatre, and would like to thank Sophie Waddy for providing resources and a remit.

+I would also like to thank Akshat Garg for his support as a mentor and Cormac Lawlor for his support as Code Institute Tutor.